evolentDelight/Dweather/README.md

 # Dweather

-Displays weather information and forecast of some cities.
+Displays weather information and forecast of some cities.<br><br>

-All data is retrieved from www.MetaWeather.com
+All data is retrieved from www.MetaWeather.com <br>
 Credits to Jason Cartwright.